The milky sweet filling of these Coconut Buns makes them so tasty and flavorful. These buttery buns are wonderful warm treats to fill you up anytime!

 Make the tangzhong: In a medium saucepan, whisk together the flour, water, and milk until the flour is dissolved.
 Heat the pan over medium heat and stir continuously until mixture turns into a thick paste.
 Transfer to a small bowl and set aside to cool.

-Turn dough over onto a floured surface and knead the dough for 12-15 minutes until it is smooth and elastic.
+Turn dough over onto a floured surface and knead the dough for 12-15 minutes, or until it is smooth and elastic.
 Flour your hands and the surface as needed to prevent the dough from sticking as you knead.
 The dough will be less tacky and can stretch thinly when you take a portion and stretch it with your fingers.

 Place the dough in a bowl, cover with plastic wrap and let rise for 60-90 minutes, until puffy.